telerik/fiddler-everywhere-docs/introduction.md

  - The installation can be executed only locally (on the machine that will run Fiddler Everywhere).

 Activate the [**Fiddler Everywhere Enterprise**](https://www.telerik.com/purchase/fiddler) license to enable the **policy-driven installation** with the following options:
-- The executable installation file can be distributed from your source.
+- The executable installation file can be distributed from your source (shared internal location, OS image, etc.).
-- The installation can be executed remotely to multiple licensed end users.
+- The installation can be executed remotely to multiple licensed end users (via policy, script, etc.).

 Contact our support team for more details on enabling the policy-driven installation alongside your specific company configuration.